satyapalsinh10/U_Net---Image-Segmentation/README.md

-# U_Net from scratch for Image-Segmentation
+# U_Net from scratch for CARNAVA Image-Segmentation

 This repository contains a PyTorch implementation of the U-Net architecture from scratch for image segmentation, along with the necessary dataset handling and utility functions.